oscabriel/oscargabriel-dev/src/app/pages/blog/content/tanstacks-open-ai-sdk.md

 })
 ```

 Observability is baked into the architecture.
 Every significant operation emits events.
 Subscribe to what you need; pipe it to your analytics, your error tracker, or the TanStack devtools panel.

-Vercel's SDK uses OpenTelemetry for observability, which integrates with standard tracing tools but requires external infrastructure.
-TanStack's approach is more granular and ships with dedicated devtools out of the box.
+~~Vercel's SDK uses OpenTelemetry for observability, which integrates with standard tracing tools but requires external infrastructure.~~ **Update:** Vercel now ships `@ai-sdk/devtools` with a middleware-based approach and full viewer UI.
+Both SDKs now have dedicated devtools.
+The difference is architectural: Vercel uses middleware that wraps your model (`devToolsMiddleware()`), while TanStack uses an event-driven system you can subscribe to anywhere in your app.

 ### Connection Adapter Extensibility